The Easiest Way Doesn’t Work

-This easy way faces many challenges, which may lead to companies losing the opportunity to grow their sales in China and end up completely losing market share.
-In Mainland, the market is separated in many small units rather than a huge integrated market place.
+This easy way faces many challenges, which may lead to companies losing the opportunity to increase their sales in China and end up completely losing market share.
+In Mainland China, the market is separated in many small units rather than a huge integrated market place.
 The attribute of “Guanxi” in Chinese society also hinders a distributor’s access to all channels.
 A distributor with roots in Southern China would have very limited or even no presence in Northern China (e-commerce would be an exception).
 And so, to cover as many regions as possible and diversify channels, the investor should choose several distributors rather than an exclusive one who just covers a limited region or channel.
-However, once the foreign company starts negotiation with several distributors, the main handicap faced is aligning interest among distributors.
-Who doesn't want to be exclusive?
+However, once the foreign company starts negotiation with several distributors, the main challenge is aligning interest among distributors.
+Who doesn’t want to be exclusive?
 Sharing the cake might get distributors to look for short-term benefits rather than long-term growth.

 A Tale on Regulations

 There might be much complexity due to licensing and certificate limitations.
 Before selling in China, many foreign companies need to apply for a license that permits the import of the products.
 The application process is time and money consuming.
 For example, a CFDA medical device license would take one or two years to obtain, and the company has to choose a distributor to apply on their behalf.
 However, once the license has been issued, the company has to rely on this distributor in this product field.
 Normally, the distributor has the right to terminate the license because they are the applicants of the license.

 No Greedy Distributor?
 The WFOE vs. the Fulfillment Agent